jjmontesl/python-clementine-remote/README.md

 * If you fix bugs, please do send a pull request.
 * If you make reusable changes, please document those and send a pull request.

-You can get in touch via email or Twitter: @jjmontesl .
+You can get in touch via email or Twitter: @jjmontes .

 License